 Incorporates Zero Trust Architecture

 Zero Trust is an approach that prioritizes security by assuming that nothing is trustworthy until verified.
-In other words, the zero trust design concept removes all “trust” from an organization’s network architecture by assuming there are cyber criminals within and outside of a network.
-The main message behind the design can be summed up through the phrase “never trust, always verify.”
+In other words, the zero trust design concept removes all “trust” from an organization’s network architecture by taking there are cyber criminals within and outside of a network.
+The main message behind the design can be summed up through the phrase, “never trust, always verify.”

-A standard Identity Security system comes with a Zero Trust Architecture (ZTA) that aims to secure your identity system at all possible breach points.
-This makes it vital to protect your network and as thoroughly as possible from cyber criminals today.
+A standard Identity Security system has a Zero Trust Architecture (ZTA) to secure your identity system at all possible breach points.
+This makes protecting your network and as thoroughly as possible from cyber criminals today vital.

-ZTA solves the breach point challenge by implementing granular and secured authorization near the resources whether they are premised or cloud-based depending on an organization’s defined access policy.
+ZTA solves the breach point challenge by implementing granular and secured authorization near the resources, whether premised or cloud-based depending on an organization’s defined access policy.

 Prevents Data Breaches

 Data breaches are a significant concern for organizations since they can lead to the loss of sensitive data.

 By discovering hidden elements throughout the network that enable lateral movement – including exposed surfaces, orphaned credential assets, and policy violations – the best identity security platforms empower security and IT teams with the insights required to proactively shut down paths to critical assets or add deception to strengthen their defenses.